Thuggonaut/42IC_Ring01_ft_printf/README.md

 1. The `va_start()` macro initializes the `va_list` variable with the arguments passed into a variadic function (such as `printf()`).
 2. It is neccessary to call `va_start()` at the beginning of the function, to properly initialize the `va_list` object, making it ready for access.
 3. `va_start()` takes two arguments:
-    - The `va_list` variable that will hold the variable-length argument list
+    - The `va_list` variable that points to the variable-length argument list
     - The name of the last named parameter of the function.
         - It is important for  `va_start()` to know the last named parameter, because it uses its memory location to determine the location of the firt variable argument:
         ```